 Decades after Mortal Kombat's debut in 1992, its influence upon gaming and pop culture cannot be understated.
-In fact, its success laid the foundation for numerous games to come, as the video below explains.
+In fact, its success laid the foundation for pretty much every fighting game on the market today.

-When developers at Midway Games set out in creating Mortal Kombat, they wanted to give players the most authentic fighting experience possible without ever having to throw a physical punch.
+When developers at Midway Games set about creating Mortal Kombat, they wanted to give players the most authentic fighting experience possible without ever having to throw a physical punch.

-To do this, developers modeled the playable character's moves after real fight moves performed by real-life people.
-They they digitized these moves into the game, setting the stage for games like Soul Calibur that sought more realistic depictions of battle.
+To do this, developers modeled the playable characters' moves after real moves performed by professional fighters in a studio.
+Then, they digitized these moves and inserted them into Mortal Kombat, setting the stage for games like Soulcalibur, which sought more realistic depictions of battle.

 The motion capture technology was revolutionary and it's fascinating to see exactly how graphic artists took the film footage, digitized it, and put it into the game.
 Watch the video below to get a glimpse into the making of Mortal Kombat.